Estimated reading time: 14 minutes

 You could of course still start vaping to “transition” from smoking.
 But in this case, you’d probably want to quit vaping sooner rather than later.

-Getting professional health advice can give you a clearer idea of whether transitioning to vaping is the best way to stop smoking for you as an individual.
+Getting professional health advice can give you a clearer idea of whether transitioning to vaping is the best way to stop smoking for you.

 Advice from your doctor or health centre